middlebury/styleguide/_editorial/f.md

 Some words no longer need to be italicized: `à la carte, à la mode, ad hoc, bona fide, carte blanche, per se, a cappella, vis-à-vis, magna cum laude`

-**Franklin Environmental Center at Hillcrest**; Janet Halstead Franklin ’72 and Churchill G. Franklin ’71 Environmental Center at Hillcrest
+**Franklin Environmental Center at Hillcrest**; Janet Halstead Franklin ’72 and Churchill G. Franklin ’71 Environmental Center at Hillcrest (See Named Buildings for guidelines on how to refer to this building)

 **freshman** (use first-year instead)